 Salimah N. Turner, LCSW, CLC (she / her / hers) is a clinical social worker specializing in individual, family and group therapy.
 Salimah is skilled in working with adolescents, adults and families and has provided therapy in a variety of settings including private practice, in-home, hospital inpatient / outpatient psychiatry, collegiate and various community environments.
-Salimah has provided therapy services in a number of areas including: anxiety, self-esteem, trauma, cultural matters, parenting and domestic violence.
-Her areas of specialty include: maternal mental health, gender identity, depression, grief and loss and lesbian, bisexual, gay and transgender (LBGT) concerns.
+Salimah has provided therapy services in a number of areas including: anxiety, self-esteem, trauma, cultural matters, non-monogamy and domestic violence.
+Her areas of specialty include: maternal mental health, depression, grief and loss and lesbian, bisexual, gay and transgender (LBGT) concerns.
 Ms. Turner is also able to assist with breast / chestfeeding and lactation concerns.

 Ms. Turner is a strengths and solution-focused therapist.
 She takes on an interactive approach with all of her clients.
 Ms. Turner provides support and practical feedback to help clients effectively address personal life challenges.
 She incorporates a variety of modalities including cognitive behavioral therapy (CBT) and motivational interviewing into her work.
 Ms. Turner also incorporates culture as she understands that culture shapes ones view of themselves and the world around them.
 With compassion and understanding, she collaborates with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 Ms. Turner earned a Bachelor of Science in Packaging from Michigan State University.
 She worked as an engineer for eight years before deciding to pursue her passion for social work and counseling.
-Ms. Turner holds a Master of Social Work (MSW) degree from Aurora University and is licensed (LCSW) to practice in Illinois, North Carolina and Florida (telehealth).
+Ms. Turner holds a Master of Social Work (MSW) degree from Aurora University and is licensed (LCSW) to practice in Illinois, North Carolina, Indiana and Florida (telehealth).
 Ms. Turner is also a Certified Lactation Counselor (CLC) through The Academy of Lactation Policy and Practice, Inc. (ALPP).